Here is a dutch oven dump cake recipe, that is a spin on the classic but made while camping! You can get the recipe at the bottom of the post.

 Instructions

-- Dump the pie filling or half pie filling and half crushed pineapple into the bottom of the dutch oven.
+- Dump the pie filling or half pie filling and half crushed pineapple into the bottom of the Dutch oven.

-- Mix the cake mix & soda together in another bowl and pour over the cherry filling.
+- Mix the cake mix and soda together in another bowl.

 - If desired, sprinkle the pecans on top.